NonstickAtom972/Grammer2/docs/readme.md

   * 9-White border, Inverted inside.
   * 10-Shifts the contents in that rectangle up
   * 11-Shifts the contents in that rectangle down
+  * 12-
+  * 13-
+  * 14-Pxl-Test Rect (count the number of ON pixels in the rectangle)
+  * 15-Pxl-Test Border (count the number of ON pixels on the border)
+  * 16-Inverted border, black fill
+  * 17-Inverted border, white fill

 ### Pxl-On(
 This turns a pixel on using coordinates (y,x).
 To draw to a